Spyder-Academy/spyderacademy/content/education/how-to-read-options-flow/index.md

 Real-time option flow allows traders to identify both broad market trends and specific stock movements.
 By analyzing the volume, open interest, and price of options, traders can gauge market sentiment and predict potential price movements in underlying stocks.

 #### Institutional Movements
 Institutional investors often deal in large volumes, and their trading activities can significantly influence market directions.
-Real-time option flow data provides visibility into these large-scale movements, offering an insight into the strategies of big players in the market.
+Live options flow data provides visibility into these large-scale movements, offering an insight into the strategies of big players in the market.

 #### Sentiment Analysis
 Options flow can be a powerful indicator of market sentiment.
 For instance, a high volume of put options might indicate bearish sentiment, suggesting that traders expect the market to decline.
 Conversely, a spike in call options can signal bullish sentiment.